ghaiklor/type-challenges-solutions/README.md

 - Do you know Italian, Brazilian, Korean, Chinese, etc?
 We would like to have another language here, why not?
 - Did you find a typo in existing content and want to fix it?
 Please do so!
+- If you are Russian and want to improve something for Russian language - don't.

 For these and others matter, if you want to hack in the repository, refer to our [contributing guide](./.github/CONTRIBUTING.md).